 Key research tools:

 - Custom Audiences: Facebook Custom Audiences allows you to develop custom lists from your existing list of contacts.
 That means you can break it down according to age, gender, basically any information you already have on your customers.
-Like we said earlier, if you don’t have a list of existing customers, don’t fear.
-If you’ve added a Facebook Pixel to your website (more on that later), you can create a Custom Audience from the visitors to your site.
+Those without a list of existing customers, don’t fear.
+By adding a Facebook Pixel to your website (more on that later), you can create a Custom Audience from the visitors to your site.

 - Audience Insights: Use Facebook Audience Insights to learn about people who already follow your Page and other people on Facebook.
 With this information, you can develop Lookalike Audiences that mirror your current followers’ interests.
 These lookalike audiences offer invaluable insights into your prospective customer base.